Air traffic controllers report chilling threat: ‘Soleimani will be avenged’

 The “avenged” reference is to Gen. Qassem Soleimani, the Iranian general killed a year ago Monday in a U.S. drone strike ordered by President Trump.

-CBS reported that national-security officials do “not believe the warning of an attack is credible, it is being investigated as a breach of aviation frequencies.”
+CBS and Fox News each reported that national-security officials do not see the threat as credible, and it is being investigated as a violation of aviation frequencies.

+“It doesn’t seem legit.
+We’re not overly concerned,” a senior U.S. official told Fox News.

 Defense Department officials were briefed Tuesday about the digitized voice recording.